flux-framework/flux-core/doc/man1/flux-cron.rst

 *flux cron list* or *flux cron dump ID* subcommands.
 Data such as start and end time, exit status, rank, and PID for the task is available.
-The number of tasks kept for each cron entry may be individually tuned via the *task-history-count* option, described in the EXTRA OPTIONS section.
+The number of tasks kept for each cron entry may be individually tuned via the :option:`--task-history-count` option, described in the EXTRA OPTIONS section.

 Commands are normally executed immediately on the interval or event trigger for which they are configured.
-However, if the *sync-event* option is active on the cron module, tasks execution will be deferred until the next synchronization event.
+However, if the :option:`--sync-event` option is active on the cron module, tasks execution will be deferred until the next synchronization event.
 See the documentation above for *flux cron sync* for more information.